AmberEmmett/cisREAD/README.md

 After identifying CRE communities for each gene, we now narrow down this list by selecting those whose chromatin accessibility best predicts gene expression with LASSO regression.
 In these models, each candidate (co)CREs chromatin accessibility is an independent variable (X), and each gene's expression is the dependent variable (Y.) LASSO penalises regression co-efficients by assigning them a beta equal to the absolute magnitude of the coefficient.
 This enables less predictive coefficients to be shrunk towards zero and eliminated from the model, the remaining X variables are considered to be selected.

 To determine the degree of shrinkage in a LASSO model we fine-tune the tuning-paramater lambda, to find the model which results in the minimum mean squared cross-validated error 'lambda_min').
 If we want a sparser model, we can also use 'lambda se', which is in one standard error of 'lambda_min' With plot == TRUE we can plot the relationship between lambda and number of coefficients.
+LASSO regression is implemented using [glmnet](https://glmnet.stanford.edu/articles/glmnet.html).

-After model selection by cross validation, and variable selection, we then test the significance of each predictor, accounting for the selection event using a selective inference approach.
+After model selection by cross validation, and variable selection, we then test the significance of each predictor, accounting for the selection event using a selective inference approach (implemented in [selectiveInference](https://github.com/selective-inference/R-software).

 This can all be performed with the select_coCREs function.